The Best Keto-Friendly Vegetables

 2. Rutabaga (5g/100g boiled, 6.3g/100g raw)

 This old-fashioned vegetable has the particularity of having less net carbs when cooking, but it’s right up there in net carbs – only take in small portions!

 Try my Keto French Fries where the potatoes are replaced with Rutabaga for perfect keto-friendly fries!

 Carrots also get better when boiled, but what out as it’s easy to eat too many of them.
 Small amounts only on a Keto diet!

 My Carrot Taco Shells are the best way to enjoy Mexican food on a keto diet!

-Given that we tend to only eat a very small amount, it’s still fine to add an onion on a large pot.
-Try to avoid in salads though.
+Given that we tend to only eat a very small amount, it’s still fine to add onion to a large pot.
+Try to avoid in salads, though.

-Nothing is more full of sweet onions than a French Onion Soup, and yet it’s perfectly keto-friendly and it tastes delicious!
+Nothing is more full of sweet onions than a French Onion Soup, and yet it’s perfectly keto-friendly, and it tastes delicious!

 Very few vegetables see their net carbs drop that significantly when cooked.
 Leeks almost lose half their carbs when boiled, so avoid eating them row.